felixbur/syntAct/README.md

 ```
 python scripts/make_wavs_categories.py --texts demo/texts.txt --num 20
 ```
+    The generated audio files should appear in a newly created folder called *synthesized_audio* and the file list in a file called *synth_out.csv*

 * Then you might try to generate a set of wave files with simulated arousal and valence dimension
 ```
 python scripts/make_wavs_dimensions.py --texts --texts demo/texts.txt --num 5